frolma/frutils/README.md

   in a convenient, concise and static "pack" for Java with lazy extensions.
 - [Functions](#functions) - no-op lambdas, wrappers for non-checked exception and more
 - [BigDecimals](#bigdecimals) - checks, comparisons and so on
+- [Strings](#strings) - anything not found elsewhere for String or the method names seemed inappropriate
 - [Collections](#collections) - checks ifnull, empty and split list into chunks
 - [UtilDates](#utildates) - util.Date and datetime API converters